FRR-MAD/frr-mad/README.md

 ```

 This will start a persistent service and spawn a socket.
 To stop it, you can execute the binary again with the stop argument.
 Don't kill it if possible, as it will leave a spawned socket.

+By default the exporter runs on port 9091 an all ips.
+The port is freely adjustable.

 ### frr-tui
 The tui can be started by running: